vipul2802/o365hq.com/content/blog/Microsoft Teams for IT Governance.md

-You can manage Microsoft Teams guest access features and capabilities through different levels of authorization, including Azure Active Directory, Teams, Office 365 Groups, SharePoint Online, and OneDrive for Business.
+You can manage Microsoft Teams guest access features and capabilities through different levels of authorization, including Azure Active Directory, Teams, Microsoft 365 Groups, SharePoint Online, and OneDrive for Business.
 Each authorization level controls the scope of guest access.

-As the number of teams increases, it can create a bit of a mess -- for instance, when a project is completed but the team and Office 365 group is still hanging around.
-Microsoft Teams now shows team owners when their team is going to expire -- that is, if they use the Office 365 Groups expiration policy.
+As the number of teams increases, it can create a bit of a mess -- for instance, when a project is completed but the team and Microsoft 365 group is still hanging around.
+Microsoft Teams now shows team owners when their team is going to expire -- that is, if they use the Microsoft 365 Groups expiration policy.

 You can manage the lifecycle of teams by setting an expiration policy in